gromacs/gromacs/docs/release-notes/index.rst

 Where issue numbers are reported in these release notes, more details can be found at https://redmine.gromacs.org at that issue number.

+..
+PSA
+   Please use """"""" to underline the individual entries for fixed issues in the subfolders, otherwise the formatting on the webpage is messed up.
+   Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!

 |Gromacs| 2019 series
 ---------------------